Universal quantum control over bosonic network: Introduction

-State transfer between bosonic modes has been explored in various protocols of quantum control, particularly those based on the quantum adiabatic theorem~\cite{Claridge2009high}.
-Under the adiabatic condition, the state transfer between two cavity modes in optomechanical systems~\cite{Dong2012Optomechanical,Wang2012Using,Tian2012Adiabatic} can be enabled by the mechanical dark mode even under the thermal noise.
+State transfer between bosonic modes or nodes has been explored in various control protocols, particularly those based on the quantum adiabatic theorem~\cite{Claridge2009high}.
+Under the adiabatic condition, the state transfer between two cavity modes in optomechanical systems~\cite{Dong2012Optomechanical,Wang2012Using,Tian2012Adiabatic,Fedoseev2021Stimulated} can be enabled by the mechanical dark mode even under the thermal noise.
 It mimics the stimulated Raman adiabatic passage in a discrete three-level system~\cite{Vitanov2017Stimulated}.
-Generalized from the three-mode systems~\cite{Dong2012Optomechanical,Wang2012Using,Tian2012Adiabatic}, a dark-mode theorem~\cite{Jian2023Dark} recently presents a comprehensive analysis over a bosonic network composed of two coupled subsystems, each of them consisted of multiple individual modes.
-The evolution along the adiabatically evolved dark mode is however always under a prolonged exposure to environment.
+Generalized from the three-mode systems~\cite{Dong2012Optomechanical,Wang2012Using,Tian2012Adiabatic}, a dark-mode theorem~\cite{Jian2023Dark} recently presented a comprehensive analysis over a bosonic network composed of two coupled subsystems, each of which consisted of multiple uncoupled modes.
+The adiabatic evolution along the dark mode is inherently susceptible to the environmental noise due to the long-time exposure.
 It will induce a significant decoherence of the quantum system~\cite{Jing2016Eigenstate}.
-Alternatively, a leakage-free path~\cite{Jing2022Onecomponent} enforced by control, such as the general dynamical-decoupling approach~\cite{Jing2013Nonperturbative,Jing2015Nonperturbative}, elevates the condition on achieving adiabatic passage of the system, where the quantum channel is realized through the time-dependent quantum eigenstate.
-Existing researches suggest that fast and robust state transfer among bosonic modes is usually constrained by the system size, such as the two-mode~\cite{Zhang2019Fast,Qi2022Accelerated,Chen2018Invariant,Li2021Quantum} and three-mode systems~\cite{Dong2012Optomechanical,Wang2012Using,Tian2012Adiabatic}, despite various approaches, such as the transitionless driving~\cite{Zhang2019Fast,Qi2022Accelerated}, the inverse engineering~\cite{Chen2018Invariant}, and the pulse optimization~\cite{Li2021Quantum,Xiang2023Universal}, have inspired the accelerated adiabatic passage in the continuous-variable systems.
-In general, a universal theoretical framework, which is insensitive to system size, nodes connection (the presence or absence of the dark modes), and target states, is desired for the bosonic networks.
+Alternatively, a leakage-free path~\cite{Jing2022Onecomponent} enforced by control, such as the general dynamical-decoupling approach~\cite{Jing2013Nonperturbative,Jing2015Nonperturbative}, elevates the adiabatic condition of the system, where the quantum channel is realized through the time-dependent quantum eigenstate.
+Existing research suggests that fast and reliable state transfer among bosonic modes is usually constrained by the system size, such as the two-mode~\cite{Zhang2019Fast,Qi2022Accelerated,Chen2018Invariant,Li2021Quantum} and three-mode ~\cite{Dong2012Optomechanical,Wang2012Using,Tian2012Adiabatic} systems since it is hard to solve the quantum Langevin equation for larger system.
+Various approaches, such as the transitionless driving~\cite{Zhang2019Fast,Qi2022Accelerated}, the inverse engineering~\cite{Chen2018Invariant}, and the pulse optimization~\cite{Xiang2023Universal,Lu2023High} seem to inspire the accelerated adiabatic passage in the continuous-variable systems, yet are typically confined to the single-excitation subspace.
+In general, a universal theoretical framework, which is insensitive to system size, connection geometry (the presence or absence of the dark modes), and target states, is desired for the bosonic networks.